 - Lecturer in creative writing

 Sebastian Castillo is a writer and teacher who lives in Philadelphia.
 He was born in Caracas, Venezuela, and grew up in the New York City area.
-He is the author of SALMON, Not I, and 49 Venezuelan Novels.
-His story collection The Zoo of Thinking and novel Fresh, Green Life are forthcoming.
-His writing and teaching is concerned with genre hybridity, experimental models of prose, and Latin American… Read more
+He is the author of Fresh, Green Life, The Zoo of Thinking, SALMON, Not I, and 49 Venezuelan Novels.
+His writing and teaching is concerned with genre hybridity, experimental models of prose, and Latin American literature in translation.
+His short fiction has been published in BOMB… Read more